bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 ### This term refers to the power of the Holy Ghost coming upon and flowing through a man

-Jesus said the Holy Ghost would flow from within a man like rivers of living water (John 7:38–39).
 In the New Testament the anointing is used in relation to the preaching of the Gospel.
 The anointing is the power of God to enable a man to preach with power and authority.

 #### The Old Testament kings were anointed with oil